 Fortunately, we also saw some positive action in 2020, with employers stepping up their support.
 In fact, according to our COVID-19 Impact Report, employees felt that their mental wellbeing was 5% better supported during the first half of 2020.
 Organisations should be proud of this progress, but acknowledge that there’s still a long road ahead.

 When the pandemic does end, the toll taken on employee wellbeing will linger.
 Burnout may lead to absence, diminished motivation, and underperforming employees who end up seeking new employment.
-To avoid losing a slew of talent, and facing the high costs of recruitment, businesses need to put proactive policies in place now.
+To avoid losing a slew of talent, and facing the high costs of recruitment, businesses need to put proactive policies for employee burnout in place now.

 3. Remote working isn’t going anywhere